adiwajshing/CSocket/README.md

 CSocket has tests written for it, they're not very extensive though, but they do test concurrency & thread-safety quite well.

-There is also a load test written -- 'CommunicationTests.swift' -- a client sends to numbers and the server returns the product.
+There is also a load test written -- 'CommunicationTests.swift' -- a client sends two numbers and the server returns the product of the numbers.
 This test also serves as a good example for how to use CSocket.
-My MacBook Pro took only 40% CPU and about 25s to run a server and 1000 simultaneous clients with 2 async requests each -- which I believe is pretty good.
+A MacBook Pro takes about 500% CPU and about 9s to run a server and 5000 simultaneous clients with 10 simple requests each.

 ## Conclusion

-I originally took inspiration from BlueSocket & ytcpsocket.c because they just wouldn't cut it for me. ytcpsocket.c was written in C which made Linux use  difficult, whereas BlueSocket just seemed too bulky.
+I originally took inspiration from BlueSocket & ytcpsocket.c because they just wouldn't cut it for me. ytcpsocket.c was written in C which made Linux use a pain, whereas BlueSocket just seemed too bulky.

-This is a library I wrote to use personally, but I believe a light socket library this functional can save a lot of developers a ton of time & headache.
+This is a library I wrote to use personally, but I believe a light, event-driven socket library can save developers a ton of time.
 The library is designed with server use in mind and hence, is made as light and efficient as possible.
-CSocket is very efficient in both sync & async operations.
-I've tried to balance CPU usage & speed as well as I could -- the checking intervals can be used to fine tune that further.

-Moreover, the code is fully documented and I've tried to explain everything I've done in a way even someone just starting with sockets can understand.
+Moreover, the code is fully documented and I've tried to explain everything I've done in a way even someone just beginning with sockets can understand.

 Super open to criticism & possible improvements, Adhiraj Singh